THE PROBLEM WITH TYPICAL SHOULDER WORKOUTS

 Since the socket is technically the shoulder blade itself, you need to consider the other muscles that are connected to these bones that then play an important role in shoulder training.

 Also, it’s important to keep in mind that hypertrophy should never be the only goal of your shoulder workouts.
 To train like an athlete you are going to have to incorporate some movements that train the entire shoulder girdle explosively and allow you to train all of these muscles together.
 The Cheat Lateral is a great exercise to achieve this.

 TARGETING THE REAR DELT

-We can’t do a shoulder workout without including Face Pulls!
+We can’t do an upper body workout without including Face Pulls!

 This is the number one exercise for targeting the rear delt so it’s an absolute must for our Perfect Shoulder Workout.

 THE best SHOULDER WORKOUT: step by step

 The Perfect Shoulder Workout needs to include shoulder activation, overload, stretch and working all of the shoulder girdle together explosively.
 Let me put it all together for you, and show you exactly how to do this step by step.